BlenderCharacters/6_Simple_Characters/README.md

 + Very Similar and great for Low Poly Modelling
 + Not the only way!
 + Sculpting first is an option, but not something we will cover in this section

+### 9 The Mirror Modifier
++ Purpose of most modifiers
++ The modifier stack
++ Great workflow tip even if it isn't needed all the time